abdul-moiz1/linkedln/replit.md

 ```

 ## How It Works
-1. User signs in with LinkedIn OAuth2
+1. User signs in with Google or Email/Password (Firebase Auth)
 2. User enters 4-5 text messages for carousel slides
 3. AI generates professional images from text
 4. Images are combined into a PDF carousel
-5. User previews and uploads directly to LinkedIn
+5. User previews and connects LinkedIn OAuth (only when posting)
+6. User uploads carousel directly to LinkedIn
-6. Projects can be saved as drafts for later
+7. Projects can be saved as drafts for later

 ## Security Features
 - CSRF protection using state parameter